GarrettBPowell/knapsack/knapsack/readme.txt

 *******
-This project does use:
+This project does use the following as libraries: numpy time csv os

-numpy
-time
-csv
-os
-as libraries so those will need to be accessable to the project if not already installed
+these will need to be accessable to the project if not already installed
+*******